 July 26, 2024 – According to a new report released this week by the Food and Agriculture Organization (FAO), approximately 733 million people faced hunger in 2023, equivalent to one in eleven people globally.
 This dire reality is driven by a confluence of conflict, climate change and economic shocks.

 Data from the report also reminds us that the burdens of the global hunger crisis are not shared equally: women and girls are disproportionately impacted.
-CARE’s analysis of the underlying data on food insecurity shows that the gender hunger gap in 2023 stood at 69 million more women and girls who were food insecure than men and boys.
+CARE’s analysis of the underlying data on food insecurity shows that in 2023, 69 million more women and girls who were food insecure than men and boys.
 Although this is an improvement over 2022, we are still not back to pre-pandemic levels.

-Despite this significant disparity, the organizations that track global hunger lack timely and actionable data to close the gender hunger gap.
-This is because there is still a long way to go to ensure the consistent collection and analysis of both quantitative sex, age, and disability disaggregated data, and more qualitative gender analysis.
-Without disaggregated data and gender analysis, we are missing critical information on who is most impacted by hunger and how, including failing to understand implications on health, nutrition, and the protection of different population groups.
-This leads to poorly designed responses that can even do harm, including the risk of increasing Gender Based Violence and other forms of exploitation and abuse.
+Despite this significant disparity, the organizations that track global hunger lack timely and actionable data to address the inequality.
+This is because there is still a long way to go to ensure the consistent collection and analysis of both quantitative sex, age, and disability disaggregated data, and more qualitative analysis.
+Without disaggregated data and focused analysis, we are missing critical information on who is most impacted by hunger and how, including failing to understand implications on health, nutrition, and the protection of different population groups.
+This leads to poorly designed responses that can even do harm, including the risk of increasing violence against women and girls as well as other forms of exploitation and abuse.

 Food insecurity is not a given, it’s a concession to inaction when man-made factors are the most significant drivers of hunger.
-But gender-blind solutions cannot solve a crisis that is shaped by gender inequality.
+But solutions that do not center women and girls cannot solve a crisis that is shaped by inequality.
 If this continues, more women AND men will continue to go hungry.

 For media inquiries, please contact usa.media@care.org